ameerpornillos/ameerpornillos.github.io/about.md

 subtitle: Why Ethical Hackers Club?
 ---

-Hello! **EthicalHackers.club** is a personal blog/site of **Ameer Pornillos**, an information security enthusiast from Philippines.
+Hello! **EthicalHackers.club** is a personal blog/site of **Ameer Pornillos**, a cyber security enthusiast from Philippines.
 This site would be his journal about his journey in the world of ethical hacking, penetration testing, digital forensics and anything related to cyber security.

 ## Ethical Hackers Club